 When tax time rolls around, there are receipts to rifle through, expenses to calculate, deductions to claim, and one goal overriding everything – claim back as much as you can to reduce your tax obligations and ensure you keep as much money as possible in your pocket.
 It really is that simple…

 …and that complicated.

-Your tax accountant will lead you through key questions, but the most common tax deductions are:
+Your tax accountant will lead you through key questions, and you will likely have some industry-specific deductions to consider.
+However, in general, the following categories cover the most common tax deductions:

 - Uniform or protective clothing, laundry and dry cleaning